Borehole image QC and processing

 Sedimentological interpretation of borehole images

 At ImageStrat we work out your ImageStratigraphy.
 We can zone your well by identifying facies, facies associations and relate these to palaeodepositional environments through comparison to published studies of modern and ancient depositional systems.
 Borehole images also provide dip and dip azimuth of sedimentary surfaces so we can help you with palaeogeographic reconstructions.

 Get in touch to talk about sedimentological interpretation of borehole images.

 In addition to structural and sedimentological interpretation of borehole images you may wish to consider the following geomechanics services.

 Basic geomechanics image analysis

 We provide a preliminary interpretation of features of geomechanical interest, specifically drilling-induced tension fractures (DITF) and borehole breakout (BO), as visible in your images.
 We carefully check and QC the image data to differentiate DITF and BO from other features such as natural fractures and washout.
-We provide the basic interpretation of the orientations and approximate magnitudes of the in-situ stresses.
+We provide the basic interpretation of the orientations of the in-situ stresses.